chris-mcdonald-dev/youtube-anywhere-remote/README.md

  ---
  ## Installation
- (Until Google accepts the extension in the store, the installation will have to be done manually) Download the release under `"Releases"` on the right hand side of this page.
-Go to the Extensions page.
+ (Until Google accepts the extension in the store, the installation will have to be done manually) Download the release under `"Releases"` on the right hand side of this page and extract the zip file.
+In Chrome, go to the Extensions page.
 To get there, click on the dotted menu icon at the top right of your browser and under `"More tools"` click on `"Extensions"`.
 Once on the Extensions page, make sure "Developer Mode" is turned on on the top right corner of the screen.
 Then click on `"Load unpacked"`, and navigate to the place you downloaded the release.
 Select the folder you downloaded, and click "Select folder" to install the extension.

  ## Using Youtube Anywhere Remote
  After installing, click on the menu at the top left of the Extensions page and click on `"Keyboard shortcuts"`.